-The following is the full text of a letter to the editor, which was published in the April 20, 2012 edition of the Pacific Business News.
+The following letter to the editor by Dick Rowland was published April 20, 2012 in Pacific Business News.

 The key question not answered in the article (4/6/12 Pacific Business News “Food businesses face fee hikes”) is why hike fees or hire more inspectors?
 What is the problem that needs to be solved?
 Or is this being considered to keep up with the state of California?
 What a perversion that would be.